chekanov/hepjet/README.md

 <p>

 FastJet is typically a factor 40 faster than scjet_cpp and factor 160 faster than the Java implementation of the simple algorithm.
 There are however some differences in the output jets between different implementations.
-No difference is detected between the FastJet and KtJet implementations using the kT mode (R=0.6).
+Difference between scjet and fastjet implementations at the level of 2-10% for subleading jets.
+No difference was found between the FastJet and KtJet implementations using the kT mode (R=0.6).

 <p>

-Read "README" file to see how to run each case.
-Makefiles are included inside each directory.
+Read "README" files in each directory to see how to run each case.
+Makefile files are included inside each directory.

 S.Chekanov (ANL)